 Remember to always verify the qualifications and credentials of a general contractor before hiring one for your construction project in Canada.
 The contractor should be licensed, insured, and in good standing with the relevant provincial or territorial construction industry association.

-Commercial construction contractors provide general contracting services and primarily focus on the building, renovation, and maintenance of commercial structures.
-These can include office buildings, retail stores, restaurants, hotels, hospitals, schools, and other public and business facilities.
+Commercial construction contractors provide general contracting services, construction management and primarily focus on the building, renovation, and maintenance of commercial structures.
+These can include office buildings, retail stores, restaurants, hotels, hospitals, schools, and other public, business and commercial industrial facilities.
 Here are some of the services commercial construction contractors typically provide:

 - Construction of New Buildings: Commercial contractors are responsible for the construction of new commercial buildings from the ground up.
 This includes everything from site preparation and foundation work to the construction of the structure itself, all the way to final finishing touches.

-- Renovations and Remodeling: These contractors also handle renovations to existing buildings, such as updating an outdated interior, expanding a current structure, or making changes to better suit a building to a new purpose or business.
+- Renovations and Remodelling: These commercial contractors also handle building services including renovations to existing buildings, such as updating an outdated interior, building additions, or making changes to better suit a building to a new purpose or business.

 - Tenant Improvements: If a commercial space is being leased, the contractor may be hired to make tenant improvements – customizing the space to fit the specific needs of the business that will be occupying it.

 - Project Management: Commercial contractors manage all aspects of a project, coordinating with architects, engineers, subcontractors, and suppliers.
 They also ensure work is completed on schedule and within budget.

 - Compliance and Permits: Commercial contractors ensure all work complies with local and national building codes and regulations.
 They handle obtaining necessary permits and arrange for inspections to validate that construction meets all required standards.